real return vs nominal return

 Rr = 1.5 / 1.6 − 1 = 6.25%

-This means that while the asset offers a quite high nominal return (50%) because the inflation rate is even higher (60%), we would lose money in real terms (6.25%) if we invested in this asset.
+This means that while the asset offers a quite high nominal return (50%), we would actually lose money in real terms (6.25%) with this investment because the inflation rate (60%) is too high at the moment…

 1 + 50% = (1 + Rr)(1 + 2%)